jeffrey-over/jeffrey-over.github.io/_posts/2019-12-30-E-mail-Deliverability.md

 In addition to the <b>content </b> of your email, you also have to deal with <b> authentication </b> (DKIM, SPF, TLS, DMARC) and reputation (blacklists, number of bounces, engagement).

-It is therefore also possible that a mail server has a successful "handshake" with Selligent (or another ESP), but the email does not end up in the customer's inbox.
+It is therefore also possible that a mail server has a successful "handshake" with Marigold Engage (or another ESP), but the email does not end up in the customer's inbox.

 ### Reputation
 A good domain and sender reputation are essential to ensure that emails end up in the inbox successfully.
 Sites where your reputation can be tested: